OfficeDev/office-js-docs/reference/outlook/preview/Recurrence.md

 #### seriesTime :[seriesTime](seriestime.md)

-This object represents the startTime, endTime, startDate, and endDate of the series. **This is not in UTC time.** It is set in the time zone specified by the recurrenceTimeZone value or defaulted to the item's time zone.
+This object enables you to manage the start and end dates and times of the series and of each recurrence. **This is not in UTC time.** It is set in the time zone specified by the [recurrenceTimeZone](#recurrencetimezone-recurrencetimezone) value or defaulted to the item's time zone.

 ##### Type:

 * [seriesTime](seriestime.md)

+##### Requirements

 |Requirement|Value|
 |---|---|